PavanKishore21/rob6323_go2_project/README.md

 - The assignment expects you to go beyond velocity tracking by adding principled reward terms (posture stabilization, foot clearance, slip minimization, smooth actions, contact and collision penalties), robustness via domain randomization, and clear benchmarking metrics for evaluation as described in the course guidelines.
 - Keep your repository organized, document your changes in the README, and ensure your scripts are reproducible, as these factors are part of grading alongside policy quality and the short demo video deliverable.

+## Resources

+- [Isaac Lab documentation](https://isaac-sim.github.io/IsaacLab/main/source/setup/ecosystem.html) — Everything you need to know about IsaacLab, and more!
+- [Isaac Lab ANYmal C environment](https://github.com/isaac-sim/IsaacLab/tree/main/source/isaaclab_tasks/isaaclab_tasks/direct/anymal_c) — This targets ANYmal C (not Unitree Go2), so use it as a reference and adapt robot config, assets, and reward to Go2.
+- [DMO (IsaacGym) Go2 walking project page](https://machines-in-motion.github.io/DMO/) • [Go2 walking environment used by the authors](https://github.com/Jogima-cyber/IsaacGymEnvs/blob/e351da69e05e0433e746cef0537b50924fd9fdbf/isaacgymenvs/tasks/go2_terrain.py) • [Config file used by the authors](https://github.com/Jogima-cyber/IsaacGymEnvs/blob/e351da69e05e0433e746cef0537b50924fd9fdbf/isaacgymenvs/cfg/task/Go2Terrain.yaml) — Look at the function `compute_reward_CaT` (beware that some reward terms have a weight of 0 and thus are deactivated, check weights in the config file); this implementation includes strong reward shaping, domain randomization, and training disturbances for robust sim‑to‑real, but it is written for legacy IsaacGym and the challenge is to re-implement it in Isaac Lab.

 ---
 Students should only edit README.md below this ligne.